 Is this you?

 - the affair made you feel things you’ve never felt – in good ways and bad

 - you’ve been dishonest with your spouse or partner and feel very guilty about it

 - you’re ready to commit to giving your marriage or relationship another chance

 - you’re having trouble coping with the pain of trying to let go

 - you’re struggling with the pull of the affair and seeking the good feelings it used to give you ( only to feel more pain they are no longer there)

 - you’re not sure if you want to stay in your marriage and if you can reconnect with your spouse or partner

 The next step – Grieving, Healing and Reconnecting With your Spouse (if that’s possible)

 A non-judgmental, experienced and understanding therapist can help if you’re trying to end an affair and take the next steps in your life and relationship.
-Call us at 973-902-8700 or email and let us know if we can help you.
+Get in touch and let us know if we can help you.